davidvandebunte/davidvandebunte.gitlab.io/jb/notes/push-for-feedback.md

 feedback you are not yet pushing back to a shared location with the person writing the code (e.g.
 `/etc/log/syslog`).

+It's perfectly possible to debug (e.g. start pdb) a docker container started on a remote machine;
+this has the additional benefit of recording the debugging session once you connect to it.
+It's extremely difficult to debug a halted program without having ssh access to the machine where the program has stalled.

 With ssh access, you'll be able to monitor whatever performance metrics you are interested in with e.g. tmux (see also [GitLab Runner monitoring |
 GitLab](https://docs.gitlab.com/runner/monitoring/index.html)).

-It's extremely difficult to debug a halted program without having ssh access to the machine where the program has stalled.

-It's perfectly possible to debug (e.g. start pdb) a docker container started on a remote machine;
-this has the additional benefit of recording the debugging session once you connect to it.

-The "free" cloud resources you get for open source projects from e.g. GitLab are terrible, anyways.
+The "free" cloud resources you get for open source projects from e.g. GitLab are usually terrible.
 At the time of writing these runners have only 2 GB of RAM, 1 CPU, and only 20 GB or so of disk space.
 GitLab isn't going to pay for a dedicated machine that stays up all the time for its users.

+What continuous deployment means depends on the context.
+If you're publishing nothing but a static webpage, continuous deployment might only mean running `nginx` on whatever machine happened to be assigned a job.
+If your static content is build with Jupyter, it may be better to run Jupyter Lab on whatever machine was assigned the job.

 ### Halting problem